JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

-carries how much of its `est_area` was measured vs estimated in its `DESCRIBE_SCHEDULE` build-log line (`area model: sky130 um2 (N measured, M estimated)`), alongside a new `register bits: N` line (`_register_bit_count`) recording AUTOFSM's own `ALLOCATE_REGISTERS` total independent of area — useful on its own for comparing against a real build's sequential cell count (see the register-count finding below).
+carries how much of its `est_area` was measured vs estimated in its `DESCRIBE_SCHEDULE` build-log line (`area model: sky130 um2 (N measured, M estimated)`), alongside a new `register bits: N` line (`_register_bit_count`) recording AUTOFSM's live-range registers plus compacted transaction input, state and optional output storage independent of area — useful on its own for comparing against a real build's sequential cell count (see the register-count finding below).

 **A harness bug found and fixed while wiring this in.** An isolated leaf is wrapped in `dont_touch` input/output registers (`VHDL.WRITE_LOGIC_TOP`)